 From wearing tight skimpy t-shirts over a protruding belly, to below the waist- falling pants.
 Even the street dogs ignored my presence, and the cows denied to give me milk.

 All these have made me immune to these trends.
 Even my profile pictures are 2 years old (ignoring the fact that I have lost my hair since then).
 I didn’t even fall for the Pokémon-Go craze, despite the fact that numerous Pikachu(s) constantly kept running under my bed.
 Even Jio Sims launched by the Ambani’s couldn’t lure me in their trap.
 What would I do with unlimited internet connectivity?
 75% of the population wasted it on porn- too much of “dhan dhana dhan”.

 All this slug fest is why I refuse to participate in such shallow trend called- Sarahah.
 I don’t need Sarahah or the anonymous opinions.
 If you need an honest opinion, contact one of your exes, you’ll get more than you bargained for.
 The honesty in that opinion can lead you to exile, only to be found upon the discovery of oil on your head (democracy).

-So stop being bothered by the trivialities like Sarahah, be glad that you’ve got a kidney to spare- IPhone X is around the corner.
+So stop being bothered by the trivialities like Sarahah, be glad that you’ve got a kidney to spare, the new IPhone is around the corner.
 I can do away with yours for one.